code4romania/covid-19-stiri-oficiale-browser-addon/README.md

 This project is built by amazing volunteers and you can be one of them!
 Here's a list of ways in [which you can contribute to this project](.github/CONTRIBUTING.md).

-## Firefox Built With
+## Built With
 npm run build-firefox

-## Chrome Built With
 npm run build-chrome
+npm run build-android

 ## Local debug and test with
+npm run dev-firefox
-npm run firefox
+npm run dev-chrome
-npm run chrome
+npm run dev-android

-edit your device name in package.json for running on andorid npm run android

 ## Deployment